-OPEC+ Maintains Output Reduction To Boost Oil Prices
+Opec+ Maintains Output Reduction To Boost Oil Prices

-Vienna – An OPEC+ panel recommended Wednesday (4) that the oil cartel keep its current output reduction strategy unchanged after heavyweights Saudi Arabia and Russia vowed to maintain their cuts to prop up prices.
+(MENAFN- Khaleej Times) An Opec+ panel recommended on Wednesday that the oil producer group keep its current output reduction strategy unchanged after heavyweights Saudi Arabia and Russia vowed to maintain their cuts to prop up prices.

-Oil prices recovered in recent months and approached USD 100 per barrel last week as top producers Saudi Arabia and Russia have taken millions of barrels off the market prices have eased in more recent days, however, as markets worry over a slowing economy and interest rates remaining high for longer in the United States and Europe a statement following a virtual meeting, OPEC+ said its Joint Ministerial Monitoring Committee (JMMC)“reaffirmed the commitment of its member countries” to maintain its production reduction strategy valid until the end of 2024 panel added that it stands“ready to take additional measures at any time” depending on market conditions JMMC also praised the“efforts... of Saudi Arabia” to voluntarily reduce its production by one million barrels per day (bpd) since July.
+In a statement following a virtual meeting, Opec+ said its Joint Ministerial Monitoring Committee (JMMC)“reaffirmed the commitment of its member countries” to maintain its production reduction strategy valid until the end of 2024.

+The panel added that it stands“ready to take additional measures at any time” depending on market conditions.

 The Saudi Ministry of Energy confirmed that the voluntary cut would continue until the end of 2023.